 We advise against using ecobricks with concrete as the connecting mortar.
 Concrete will solidly hold ecobricks together as walls.
 However, such walls are impossible to come down without the hard rubble rupturing the ecobricks (note this is not the case with the Pura Vida Atitlan method, as the ecobricks are not bonded with concrete).
 It is important to think of the next life of ecobricks and the end or our structures.

 Ecobricks and Cob

-The easiest ecobrick cob application are benches, gardens and playgrounds.
+The easiest ecobrick cob applications are benches, gardens and playgrounds.
 Ecobricks are laid horizontally in cob mortar.
-The result is a thick, sturdy construction with the cob mortar completing encasing the ecobricks to protect them from UV sunlight (with the optional exception of the cap’s surface and colored bottom of the Ecobrick).
+The result is a thick, sturdy construction with the cob mortar completing encasing the ecobricks to protect them from UV sunlight (with the optional exception of the cap’s surface and coloured bottom of the Ecobrick).
 Thus protected from UV rays and the elements the brick will last pretty much forever in the cob.
 Because cob is relatively easy to crumble (as compared to concrete) ecobricks can be extricated from the cob 5 years or 100 years into the future– and then be reused!

 Ecobrickable Designator Logo

 Ecobricks are essentially a catch-all technical nutrient cycle of non-biodegradable materials.
 Ecobricks allow designers to take their first step to cradle-to-cradle design.
 With a little forethought and advance planning, their product can be made easily and effectively Ecobrickable.
 Because Ecobricks enable virtually any plastic product to be turned into cradle-to-cradle building blocks, we have developed the Ecobrickable Designator Logo.